the-sdet/cucumber-summary-reporter/README.md

 ## 🚀 About Me

-I'm a dedicated and passionate Software Development Engineer in Test (SDET) trying to help the community in focusing in building great automation frameworks rather than writing the same utilities again and again and again...
+I'm a dedicated and passionate Software Development Engineer in Test (SDET) trying to help the community in focusing on building great automation frameworks rather than writing the same utilities again and again and again...

 ## Connect With Me